-- An EXFOR Exchange File is labelled using a four-character file identification. - An entry is labelled using a five-character accession number. - A subentry is labelled using an eight-character subaccession number.
+- An EXFOR Exchange File is labelled using a four-character file identification. - An entry is labelled using a five-character entry number (=accession number). - A subentry is labelled using an entry number followed by a three-character subentry number (=subaccession number)2.

-Each of these labels includes a centre-identification character as the first character in the string.
-The table on the following page lists the centre-identification characters that have been assigned.
-These characters define both the centre at which the information was compiled and the type of data compiled.2
+Each of these labels includes an area character (centre identification character) as the first character in the string.
+The table on the following page lists the area characters that have been assigned.
+These characters define both the centre at which the information was compiled and the type of data compiled.3